arcee-ai/DALM/dalm/datasets/reading_comprehension_generation/README.md

 ## A note about reading comprehension

-This aproach of adapting LLMs is based on this [paper](https://arxiv.org/abs/2309.09530) by Microsoft The way espoused by the paper is generating read comprehension questions and answers based on the raw corpora and training a llm based on said generated dataset can enhance it domain adaptiveness
+This aproach of adapting LLMs is based on this [paper](https://arxiv.org/abs/2309.09530) by Microsoft The way espoused by the paper is generating reading comprehension questions and answers based on the raw corpora and training a llm on said generated dataset can enhance its domain adaptiveness

 We have two ways of generating  reading comprehension data